greenelab/annorxiver_manuscript/manuscript.md

 We sought to visualize the landscape of preprints and determine the extent to which their representation as document vectors corresponded to author-supplied document labels.
 We used principal component analysis (PCA) [@doi:10.1111/1467-9868.00196] to project _bioRxiv_ document vectors into a low dimensional space.
-We trained this model using the scikit-learn [@raw:scikit-learn] implementation of a randomized solver [@arxiv:0909.4061] with a random seed of 100, output of 50 principal components (PCs), and default settings for all other hyperparameters.
+We trained this model using the scikit-learn [@scikit-learn] implementation of a randomized solver [@arxiv:0909.4061] with a random seed of 100, output of 50 principal components (PCs), and default settings for all other hyperparameters.
 After fitting, each preprint has a score for each PC.
 To visualize the tokens associated with each PC, we calculated the cosine similarity of each PC to all tokens in our word2vec model's vocabulary.
 We report the top 100 positive and negative scoring tokens in the form of word clouds, where the size of each word corresponds to the magnitude of similarity and color represents positive (orange) or negative (blue) association.